-In conjunction with the name change, the company also realigned its reportable segments into Victoria's Secret, Bath & Body Works, and Victoria's Secret and Bath and Body Works International.
+In conjunction with the name change, the company also realigned its reportable segments into Victoria's Secret, Bath & Body Works (BBW), and Victoria's Secret and Bath and Body Works International.
 About 60% of sales come from domestic Victoria's Secret stores driven by its eponymous and PINK brands.
-Nearly a third of sales come from the Bath and Body Works segment, which also includes White Barn Candle and C.O.
+Nearly a third of sales come from the BBW segment, which also includes White Barn Candle and C.O.
 Bigelow brands.

 MAST Industries (dba Mast Global Fashions) is the company's production, sourcing and logistics arm - it accounts for the rest of sales.
 Mast is one of the world's largest contract manufacturers, importers, and distributors of apparel.
 Mast has manufacturing operations and joint ventures in more than a dozen countries including China, Israel, Mexico, and Sri Lanka.

-Outside the US, L Brands has about 745 retail stores in Canada and the UK.
-International sales totaled $1.12 billion in fiscal 2014 (ended January), about 10% of L Brands' total.
+In addition to its 3,000 US stores, L Brands has about 650 retail stores in Canada, the UK, and the Middle East.
+International sales totaled $1.34 billion in fiscal 2015 (ended January), about 10% of L Brands' total.
 L Brands has a partnership with M.H.
 Alshaya (a popular franchise partner for many American retailers, including American Eagle Outfitters and Pottery Barn) to operate stores in the Middle East.

-L Brands saw its total net sales increase 3% to $10.8 billion in fiscal 2014 (ended January) versus the prior year as Victoria's Secret and Bath and Body Works products sold well across all categories.
-After a dip the previous year, net income grew 20% due to the higher revenue along with lower costs and an absence of goodwill impairment.
-Cash from operations fell, however, from $1.4 billion to $1.2 billion, as cash used for inventory was higher.
+L Brands' revenue has been trending upward for several years.
+It saw its total net sales increase 6% to $11.4 billion in fiscal 2015 (ended January) versus the prior year as Victoria's Secret and BBW products sold well across all categories.
+After a dip in 2013, net income has been on an upward trajectory.
+It grew 15% to $1 billion due to the higher revenue.
+Cash from operations rose 43%, from from $550 million to $1.7 billion, on the strength of higher revenue and net income.